MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 | **Meeting rooms on Wi-Fi** | We highly recommend that meeting room devices be connected to the network by using at least a 1-Gbps Ethernet connection.
 Meeting room devices typically include multiple audio and video streams, along with meeting content such as screen sharing, and have higher network requirements than other Teams or Skype for Business endpoints.
 Meeting rooms are, by definition, stationary devices where Wi-Fi affords a benefit only during installation.<br><br>Meeting rooms need to be treated with extra care and attention to ensure that the experience using these devices is meeting or exceeding expectations.
 Quality issues with meeting rooms are usually going to be escalated quickly, because they’re often used by senior-level staff.<br><br>With all things being equal (apart from convenience), Wi-Fi performance is often less than a wired connection.
 With the rise of “bring your own device” policies and the proliferation of laptops, Wi-Fi access points are often over-utilized.
 Real-time media might not be prioritized on Wi-Fi networks, which can lead to quality issues during peak use times.
 This heavy usage can coincide with a meeting where there might be a dozen people in attendance, each with their own laptop and smartphone, all connected to the same Wi-Fi access point as the meeting room device.<br><br>Wi-Fi should only be considered as a temporary solution, for a mobile installation, or when Wi-Fi has been properly provisioned to support business-class, real-time–based media. |

 ### TCP

-TCP is considered a failback transport and not the primary transport you want for real-time media.
+Transmission Control Protocol (TCP) is considered a failback transport and not the primary transport you want for real-time media.
 The reason it’s a failback transport is due to the stateful nature of TCP.
 For example, if a call is made on a latent network and media packets are delayed, then packets from a few seconds ago—which are no longer useful—compete for bandwidth to get to the receiver, which can make a bad situation worse.
 This makes the audio healer stitch and stretch audio, resulting in audible artifacts, often in the form of jitter.

 The reports in this section don’t make a distinction between good and poor streams.
 Given that UDP is preferred, the reports look for the use of TCP for audio, video, and video-based screen sharing (VBSS).
 Poor stream rates are provided to help compare UDP quality versus TCP quality so that you can focus your efforts where the impact is the greatest.
 TCP usage is primarily caused by incomplete firewall rules.
 For more information about firewall rules for Teams and Skype for Business Online, see [Office 365 URLs and IP address ranges](https://aka.ms/o365ips).